 .
 The Receiving Party shall have the right to disclose Confidential Information if, (a) in the reasonable opinion of the Receiving Party's legal counsel, such disclosure is required by any applicable Laws (including the rules of any stock exchange), provided that the Receiving Party gives adequate prior notice of such disclosure to the Disclosing Party and the Receiving Party seeks confidential treatment of such Confidential Information to the maximum extent permitted by the relevant Governmental Authority; or (b) a court, tribunal, administrative agency or other Governmental Authority orders such disclosure, provided that the Receiving Party gives adequate prior notice of such disclosure to the Disclosing Party to permit the Disclosing Party to intervene and to request protective orders or other confidential treatment.
 The Receiving Party will cooperate reasonably with any such efforts by the Disclosing Party.
 Without limiting Section 9.2, each Party may disclose Confidential Information of the other Party to Third Parties under appropriate terms and conditions, including confidentiality provisions substantially equivalent to these in this Agreement only (a) for fundraising, sublicensing, consulting, manufacturing, development, Commercialization, external testing and marketing studies with respect to the Licensed Products covered by this Agreement or (b) to the extent such disclosure is reasonably necessary in filing or prosecuting patent, copyright and trademark applications, prosecuting or defending litigation, complying with applicable governmental regulations, conducting preclinical or Clinical Studies, and developing and marketing Licensed Products pursuant to this Agreement.
-The disclosing Party's Confidential Information.
+The disclosing Party shall be responsible for any breaches of confidentiality by such Third Parties to whom it has disclosed the other Party's Confidential Information.
 Furthermore, notwithstanding any other provision of this Agreement, each Party may disclose the other Party's Confidential Information as necessary in connection with any proposed financing, merger or similar transaction, subject to confidentiality, or as necessary to obtain legal or financial advice from its attorneys, insurers, accountants and legal or financial advisors.
 The Parties shall also be permitted to make disclosures consistent with, and pursuant to, Sections 15.1 (Publications) and 15.2 (Public Announcements).